 Hemp, although technically the same species of plant, is a variety of cannabis which contains extremely low concentrations of THC.
-Legally, the 2018 Farm Bill defined hemp as Cannabis Sativa plants which contain 0.3% or less THC -- a miniscule amount which is not concentrated enough to produce any form of intoxication.
+Legally, the 2018 Farm Bill defined hemp as Cannabis Sativa plants which contain 0.3% or less THC -- a minuscule amount which is not concentrated enough to produce any form of intoxication.
 Contrast this to the 15-30% THC content found in many marijuana plants and it becomes clear how dramatic the difference is!

 The Long History of Hemp

 Humanity’s relationship with hemp began over 10,000 years ago.
-We find evidence of hemp cultivation across the ancient world, from China and Japan, to India, Ancient Egypt, and Europe.
+We find evidence of hemp cultivation across the ancient world, from China and Japan to India, Ancient Egypt, and Europe.

 Being put to use by such a diverse range of ancient cultures is no coincidence.
 Hemp was considered an essential crop for thousands of years.
 Why?
 Simple: it has thousands of uses.

 Our ancestors used hemp was as one of the first plants to be spun into useful fibers for ropes and textiles.
 Perhaps even earlier, hemp seed became an important part of some ancient diets.

 Today hemp seed is still used as a food source, processed into hemp protein powders, pressed into hemp seed oil, or blended into hemp milk.